 The two-year master’s programme in Sonology is focused on the realisation of individual research projects.
 The language of instruction is English.
 Candidates should hold a bachelor’s degree relevant to this study.
 The Master of Music in Sonology is not in the first instance a continuation of the Sonology bachelor’s programme.
-Most of the current master’s students have a bachelor’s degree from elsewhere, in areas such as composition, computer science, musicology, music perception, film studies, engineering, philosophy or as a performing musician.
+Most of the current master’s students have a bachelor’s degree from elsewhere, in areas such as composition of electronic and/or acoustic music using fixed media, notation, improvisation or some combination of these, computer science, musicology, music perception, film studies, engineering, philosophy or as a performing musician.

 For a detailed curriculum overview and a curriculum handbook, please visit the Royal Conservatoire’s page about the Master of Music in Sonology here:

 Education in the Master of Music in Sonology focuses on the students’ individual projects.
 Project topics recently finished or currently in the process of realisation include: